armor-code/agent/README.md

 ## Setting up the Agent
 This is a docker image which can run on any OS supporting docker containers.

-1. Clone this repo

-2. Generate Certificate:
+1. Generate Certificate:
 ```
 openssl genrsa -out private-key.pem 2048
 chmod 400 private-key.pem
 ssh-keygen -y -f private-key.pem > public-key.pem
 ```

-3. Share public-key.pem with Armorcode support.
+2. Share public-key.pem with Armorcode support

-4. Share list of on-prem servers (DNS/hostname) and their ports which will be accessed by Armorcode via the Agent
+3. Share list of on-prem servers (DNS/hostname) and their ports which will be accessed by Armorcode via the Agent

-5. Get supervisord.conf from Armorcode support
+4. Get supervisord.conf from Armorcode support

-6. Copy supervisord.conf AND private-key.pem to the folder where docker-compose.yml file of this repo is present present
+5. Clone this repo

+6. Copy below two files inside cloned repo
+    - supervisord.conf
+    - private-key.pem

 7. Call docker compose up
     - Also see run.sh to clean-up previous docker image before starting new one